The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Saint Philip castle overlooking the sea and harbor area and Setubal city while road tripping from Lisbon to the Algarve

 First, stop by Forte de São Filipe, a 16th-century castle overlooking the city, and check out the beautiful chapel covered in the traditional Portuguese azulejos.
+The entry is free, and the lovely on-site café is perfect for a coffee with a view.

 In Setúbal, stroll through the port, check out the colorful dolphin sculptures, and visit Our Lady of Grace Cathedral.